SoftGeek23/EEC/README.md

 3. Then, run ./run.sh in the terminal
 4. View output results in an output.txt file in the directory.

-The output is constructed by looping through each trace file and testing the traces with the different associativity levels(2,4,8) and outputting the results- which can be seen in the attached submission pdf.
+The output is constructed by looping through each trace file and testing the traces with the different associativity levels(2,4,8) and outputting the results- which can be seen in the cache_values pdf.